 In 2018, SHRA was awarded \$23 million in Cap-and-Trade funds to support the Mirasol Village Project, formerly known as the Twin Rivers public housing redevelopment project.
 In 2019, SHRA and its codeveloper were awarded \$18.8 million through the Affordable Housing and Sustainable Communities program.
 SHRA staff track the sources and requirements being developed by State agencies in order to provide technical assistance to our partners and ensure access to resources for our community.
 All of the CDBG-funded portion of relocation in support of the Twin Rivers CNI Redevelopment Project has been expended.
 Relocation was completed in Spring 2019.
 Demolition of housing units and roads were completed in summer 2019.
-Site improvements and infrastructure installation at the main site are completed and in 2022 construction was completed for two of five housing blocks.
-At the beginning of the year, the first households moved into Blocks B and E with 100% occupancy of 122 low-income households by Fall.
+Site improvements and infrastructure installation at the main site are completed and the development of the first two phases (227 units) of housing is underway.
+The first phase of units were occupied in 2022, and the second phase in 2023.
 At the neighboring parcel that will be developed as a light rail station, acquisition and design were completed in 2021.
-Soil remediation is underway at the light rail station site and development of the light rail station is anticipated to begin in 2023.
+Soil remediation was completed at the light rail station site in 2023 and development of the light rail station will begin in 2024.